 1. You will find links to product manufacturers on the Retailers page.

 2. Choose a few small personal and metallic items of memorabilia and family significance to secure inside the time capsule.

 3. Prepare the capsule’s internal items.

-4. Prior to leaving for the journey, identify a placement site in remote and legal, public or private wilderness areas.
+4. Before leaving for the journey, identify a placement site in remote and legal, public, or private wilderness areas.
 (NOT National Wilderness Areas, National Parks, or other restricted areas.)

-Most items for your time capsule should have been enclosed in non-sealed polyethylene sleeves and inserted into the capsule.
+Most items for your time capsule should have been enclosed in non-sealed polyethylene sleeves inserted into the capsule.
 Take the following items:

 1. Hollow Rock or Hollow Log

-2. Your Stainless Time Capsule or Food Vacuum Jar depending on term of outdoor placement.
+2. Your Stainless Time Capsule or Food Vacuum Jar depending on the term of outdoor placement.

 3. 1 Copy of the Retrieval Folders and Data Sheet to fill in at the drop site

 4. 1 Gel Pen for writing personal notes that will be placed in the time capsule

 5. Acid-Free writing paper

-7. Topographical map of your intended hiking area if known prior to trek
+7. Topographical map of your intended hiking area if known before the trek

 1. Walkie Talkies